Splitting formulas for the local real Gromov-Witten invariants: The construction of the cobordism

-Next, chose local coordinates $w_1$, $w_2$ around the node $x^+$ of the target; then in a neighborhood of $x^+$ the curve $\Si_s$ is described by $w_1w_2=s$, where $s\in I=[0, s_0]\subset \De$ is the gluing parameter.
-Up to a rotation of the disk $\De$ parametrizing the family $\F_{/\De}$ of targets, we may assume for simplicity that $I\subset \R_{\ge0}$.
-Choose local coordinates around $C_0$ in the space of domains as described in \cite[\S4]{ip-rel}; see also \S\ref{S.var.domain}.
-Denote by $\tau_i$ the gluing parameter at each node $y_i^+$ of $C_0$ and let $\tau=(\tau_i)_i$.
-Then to any (symmetric) curve $C$ sufficiently close to $C_0$ one can similarly associate gluing parameters $\tau=\tau(C)\in \T_{\bf y^+}$, regarded as the normal coordinates to the stratum of the real Deligne-Mumford moduli space consisting of curves with $\ell=\ell(\la)$ pairs of conjugate nodes; see also \eqref{tan-norDM}.

-Consider now a sequence of (perturbed) pseudo-holomorphic maps $f_n:C_n \ra \Si_{s_n}$ which converges in the Gromov topology to the map $f_0\in \wt \fM(\Si_0)$.
-Since $f_0$ is $\de$-flat for some sufficiently small $\de>0$, this is a sequence of $\de$-flat maps (for sufficiently large $n$), and therefore by \cite[Lemma~5.3]{ip-rel} we have \bear \lim_{n\ra 0} \frac{s_n}{\tau_{i, n}^{\la_i}} = a(f_0; y_{i1}^+) a(f_0; y_{i2}^+) \eear for each node $y_i^+$ of $C_0$.
-Here $\tau_n=(\tau_{i, n})_i$ denote the gluing parameters $\tau(C_n)$ corresponding to $C_n$ (for $n$ large) described in the paragraph above, while as before $a(f; y)$ is the leading coefficient of $f$ at $y$.
+Consider now a sequence of $(J, \nu)$-holomorphic maps $f_n:C_n \ra \Si_{s_n}$ with $s_n\ne 0$ and which converges in the Gromov topology to the map $f_0\in \wt \fM(\Si_0)$.
+Since $f_0$ has no components mapped to the singular locus $\bf x$ of $\Si_0$, it is $\de$-flat in the sense of \cite[Definition~3.1]{ip-sum} for all sufficiently small $\de>0$, cf. \cite[(3.1)-(3.4)]{ip-sum}.
+Gromov convergence then implies that after decreasing $\de$, $f_n$ is $\de$-flat for all sufficiently large $n$.
+Moreover, up to reparametrizations of the domains and for large $n$, we may identify as in the paragraph containing \eqref{tau.tauC}, where $(\tau_n, u_n) \ra 0$ as $n\ra \infty$.
+Therefore by \cite[Lemma~5.3]{ip-sum} \bear \lim_{n\ra \infty} \frac{s_n}{\tau_{i, n}^{\la_i}} = a(f_0; y_{i1}^+) a(f_0; y_{i2}^+) \eear for each contact node $y_i^+$ of $C_0$.
+Here $\tau_n=(\tau_{i, n})_i$ are the gluing parameters \eqref{tau.tauC} corresponding to $C_n= C_{\tau_n, u_n}$ (for $n$ large), while as before $a(f; y)\ne 0$ is the leading coefficient of $f$ at $y$ (in these local coordinates).
+In particular, since $s_n\ne 0$, this implies that $\tau_{i, n}\ne 0$ for all $i=1, \dots, \ell$ and $n$ large.